August 8, 2017

 The British referendum on membership of the European Union has also rekindled the debate in The Netherlands about EU membership, and hence the questions about the EU and the advantages and disadvantages of the Dutch membership.

 Our economy is deeply intertwined with that of the EU.
 Whether it performs poorly or well, Europe affects us all.
 Entrepreneurs first, especially those operating internationally, but ultimately also the citizens.
-Therefore, in the run-up to the elections, Rabobank plans to regularly feed the debate on Europe with facts and analyses.
-Until then, you can find our new publications here.
+For that reason, Rabobank plans to regularly feed the debate on Europe with facts and analyses.
+Here you can find our publications about the advantages and disadvantages of the EU and about the future of the EU.

 Is The Netherlands nex(i)t? – December 2, 2016